SharePoint/sp-dev-docs/docs/spfx/viva/get-started/making-quickview-compatable-darkmode-mobile.md

 Similarly, we can customize our icons, images, and other elements of Quick View to support both light and dark theme.

-> [!NOTE]
-> Please note that the value for ‘this.context.hostContext.theme’ is undefined for web and Teams app as they do not support dark theme and is only available for Viva Connections Mobile iOS and Android.